Fundrise vs LendingClub

 - Small retail investors are able to access private real estate investments.

-- Since this is a non traded REIT, it may be less correlated with the overall market.
+- Since this is a non traded REIT, it may not directly correlate with the stock market.

 - Fundrise has a transparent fee of 1% per year.

 - This investment allows you to earn compound interest, with the option of automatically reinvesting quarterly dividends using a drip (Dividend Reinvestment Plan).